Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Linear estimates

 This estimate is optimal in the following sense.
-If we assume that $K\tau\ge 1$ and only consider the term with $n=0$ in the left-hand side of Theorem \ref{ThmDisStrich}, we obtain the frequency-localized Sobolev embedding
+If we assume that $K\tau\ge 1$ and only consider the term with $n=0$ in the left-hand side of {Proposition} \ref{ThmDisStrich}, we obtain the frequency-localized Sobolev embedding

 which in general is sharp by scaling.